Using Your Ticket: The Basics

 - The specific supports and services that will be provided to you.

 The Individual Work Plan is a living document - it can be amended and adapted to fit your changing needs.

 Timely Progress Reviews

 When you participate in the Ticket to Work program, the point is to reduce or eliminate your need for SSDI and/or SSI cash payments.
 You and your service provider have agreed upon a plan with a specific goal and a specific timeframe.
 Part of that agreement is a pledge to Social Security that you will actually follow the plan.
 Every 12 months, Social Security will check to see if you have made Timely Progress toward the goals in your Individual Work Plan.

 Medical Review Protections

-Usually, Social Security will review your medical condition from time to time to see if you still have a disability.
+Social Security typically reviews your medical condition every few years to see if you still have a disability.
 This process is called a medical Continuing Disability Review (CDR).
 If your Ticket is assigned to an approved service provider and you are making Timely Progress toward your goal, Social Security will not review your medical condition.
-(Unless they already began a CDR before you assigned your Ticket - then the scheduled review will continue.
+(Unless they already began a CDR before you assigned your Ticket - then the scheduled review will continue.)